Do I have to cancel my car insurance if I sell my car?

 Yes, you can cancel your car insurance after selling your car once you've signed over the title to the new owner, completed the bill of sale, and submitted a Notice of Release of Liability to your state's department of motor vehicles, if your state requires one.
 Canceling your policy too soon means you may face legal repercussions, like hefty fines or having your license suspended.

 When you cancel, you'll have a lapse in coverage.
 This isn't a problem if you won't be driving.
 If you're planning to purchase another car, a lapse in insurance can mean higher rates when you go to buy a new policy.
-To prevent a lapse in coverage before buying another car, consider getting a non-owner policy.
+To prevent a lapse in coverage before buying another car, consider getting a non-owner car insurance policy.

 If you choose to cancel your policy, have a copy of the bill of sale ready when contacting your insurance company.
 This will prove that the car is no longer in your name, and you're not legally required to hold insurance.
 Depending on your state, you may also need to notify your DMV after canceling an insurance policy.